 Your online communication skills are critical to success in the 21st century but they are particularly important if you run any kind of online business (like most of my readers do).

-There are a number of subtle, yet critical differences between communicating online (with written words and images) than communicating via face to face communication.
-Many fail at properly communicating online and they can come off as disingenuous, awkward or even rude.
+There are a number of subtle, yet critical differences between communicating online (with written words and images) than communicating with others face to face.
+Many people fail at properly communicating online and they can come off as disingenuous, awkward or even rude.

 It doesn't matter who you are, you need to master the art of proper online communication and you should do it soon!